top of page

 Onions

-Cut the onion into ¼" dice, divide in 2, and set aside.
-Sauté half of the onions in olive oil until translucent (just done before turning color), then set aside.
+Cut the onion into ¼" dice, divide into 2, and set aside.
+Sauté half of the onions in olive oil until translucent (just done before turning color), set aside.
 The remainder will be cooked with mushrooms.

 Fresh Herbs

-Take one handful of each fresh herb, de-stem them, and chop them into a fine mixture.
-Set aside.
+Take one handful of each fresh herb, de-stem them, and chop into a fine mixture; set aside.

 Tofu and Butternut Marinade

-Make a marinade for the squash and tofu by taking 4-6 tablespoons of olive oil and whisking in 1-2 tablespoons of maple syrup.
-Add some chopped fresh herbs and salt and pepper to taste.
+Make a marinade for the squash and tofu by whisking 4-6 tablespoons of olive oil with 1-2 tablespoons of maple syrup, then adding some chopped fresh herbs, salt, and pepper to taste.

 Preparing Tofu

-Take tofu "firm" from the container and divide it into six slices.
-Place slices on paper or cloth towels, cover with additional towels, place a weight on them (like a plate), and let drain and dry for 20 minutes.
-Rub the tofu generously with the marinade, place slices on an oiled baking pan, season with salt and pepper, bake in a 375-degree oven for 30 minutes, remove from oven, and let cool.
-Once cooled, you will dice it into ¼" dice and set it aside.
+Take the tofu "firm" from the container and slice it into 6 pieces.
+Place slices on paper towels or a cloth towel, cover with additional towels, and place a weight on them (like a plate).
+Let drain and dry for 20 minutes.
+Rub the tofu generously with the marinade, place the slices on an oiled baking pan, season with salt and pepper, bake at 375 degrees for 30 minutes, remove from the oven, and let cool.
+Once cooled, you will dice it into ¼" dice and set aside.

 Preparing Butternut Squash

-Peel a small butternut squash, remove seeds, and cut it into 1" evenly sized slices.
-Rub with some of the above marinade and bake in a 375 oven for 30-45 minutes.
-Be careful not to overcook because you want them to hold their shape when you cut into 1/4" dice.
-At the 30-minute point, take a knife and test for doneness; if the knife quickly goes into squash, then take it out of the oven and cool.
-It should be firm but not soft, and if you feel it is overcooked, immediately remove it from the hot pan and let it cool.
-Once cool, cut into ¼" dice, knowing quantities are imperfect, so there might be some extra.
+Peel a small butternut squash, remove the seeds, and cut into 1-inch evenly sized slices.
+Rub with some of the marinade mentioned above and bake at 375°F for 30-45 minutes.
+Be careful not to overcook, as you want the pieces to hold their shape when you cut them into ¼-inch dice.
+At the 30-minute mark, test for doneness with a knife.
+If the knife slides in easily, remove the squash from the oven and let it cool.
+It should be firm but not soft, and if you feel it is overcooked, take it out immediately and let it cool.
+Once cooled, cut into ¼-inch dice, knowing that quantities may vary, so there could be some extra.

 Preparing the Orange Lentils

-Place one cup of lentils in four cups of water with a bit of salt and bring to a boil; let simmer for approximately 10-15 minutes, and then check for doneness if you are looking for a product that has not lost its shape and is referred to as al dente (to the tooth), strain and put on a baking or sheet pan to cool.
+Place 1 cup of lentils in 4 cups of water with a bit of salt, bring to a boil, simmer for 10-15 minutes, and check for doneness.
+You are looking for a product that has not lost its shape and is referred to as al dente (to the tooth), strain and put on a baking sheet to cool.

 Preparing the Wild Rice

 Place 1 cup of wild rice in 6 cups of water and bring to a boil.
-Cover and cook for 30 minutes, then check to ensure sufficient water is in the pot.
-You can tell when this is done when the grains start to expand, puff up, and open.
+Cover, cook for 30 minutes, then check to make sure there is still sufficient water in the pot.
+You can tell it's done when the grains start to expand, puff up, and open.
 Once done, strain and set aside to cool.

 Preparing Mushrooms